German pensioner quits big tour of Scotland after police 'harassment' | DW | 28.05.2019

 "My father found the allegations impossible," said Langner-Uslu.
 "He did not understand what the police wanted from him."
 It was also difficult that he hardly spoke any English.

-She said that her father was is disappointed that after so many successful trips, he didn't realize his dream of driving to Scotland.
+She said that her father was disappointed that after so many successful trips, he wasn't able to realize his dream of driving to Scotland.

 -